 Do you want to know about millet?
 Are you struggling to include them in your daily diet?
-This post will give you all details about millet, millet types, and millet recipes that are so easy and delicious.
+This post will give you all the details about millet, millet types, and millet recipes that are so easy and delicious.
 And these millet recipes can be your breakfast, lunch, and dinner.

 What is millet?